paradimdata/varimatstream/README.md

 ## Technical Specification:

 ## Producer Side:
-1. Each directory needs to contain the noise, signal or signals, and a corresponding xml file.
+1. Each directory needs to contain the noise, signal, or signals, and a corresponding XML file.
 (TODO: We may implement an application to verify those files).
 2. To distinguish the noise file from the signal files, we agreed that the name of each noise file ends with [_bkg](https://github.com/paradimdata/varimatstream/blob/main/src/main/resources/META-INF/main/java/org/paradim/empad/com/EMPADConstants.java)
-3. Each directory needs to contain a xml file.
-The name of each xml file inside the directory (regardless of the extension) must be exactly the same as the directory name.
-We use this xml file so that it can be distinguished when executing a query on other signals that are dependent on other noise.
-This xml file also contains information about the dimensions of the frames and their measurement accuracy, which may be different in different tests, which will have a direct impact on our calculations.
+3. Each directory needs to contain an XML file.
+The name of each XML file inside the directory (regardless of the extension) must be exactly the same as the directory name.
+We use this XML file so that it can be distinguished when executing a query on other signals that are dependent on other noise.
+This XML file also contains information about the dimensions of the frames and their measurement accuracy, which may be different in different tests, which will have a direct impact on our calculations.
 4. The producer must be only conducted through the [DataFileUploadDirectory](https://openmsistream.readthedocs.io/en/latest/user_info/main_programs/data_file_upload_directory.html)